sunilabrahamindia/sunilabraham/tsap/pages-json-documentation.md

 The script scans Markdown files throughout the repository, extracts selected front matter metadata, and generates a machine-readable JSON index.

+## Automation

+The official TSAP repository includes a GitHub Actions workflow (`.github/workflows/pages.yml`) that automates maintenance of the Pages Index.

+Whenever relevant Markdown content or the generator script changes, the workflow executes `scripts/generate_pages_json.py`.
+If the generated `pages.json` differs from the repository version, the updated index is committed automatically.

 ## Generated File

 The output file is: